Sdsquires27/Seth-S-Programming-Portfolio/README.md

 Requirements: Windows OS

 We made this game as a group in my Game Development class.
 Although some of it, such as the basic features and mechanics of the game, were designed as a whole, I was able to design a lot of my own things as well, like the particle effects and the overall feel of the game, as well as additional features.

+Jumpy platformer (Python):

+Requirements: Python installed, pygame installed

+This project was made with the help of a tutorial.
+I wanted to learn what I could about platformers without jumping into it with no assistance, and the tutorial I used was a huge help for that.
+I also tried to try my own things while making this, like using sprites different than the ones used in the tutorial to learn how to cut my own sprites.
+This helped me learn many important skills in pygame.